FLIR/iis_firefly_image_classifier/README.md

     - Test prediction results (test/predictions.csv)

 ## Preparing the datasets
-In this section, we describe options for convert your image dataset to TensorFlow's native [TFRecord](https://www.tensorflow.org/versions/r0.10/api_docs/python/python_io.html#tfrecords-format-details) format.
-In addition, we provide the option to download and convert an example flowers dataset.
+In this section, we describe some options to download an example dataset and convert your image dataset to TensorFlow's native
+[TFRecord](https://www.tensorflow.org/versions/r0.10/api_docs/python/python_io.html#tfrecords-format-details)
+format.

-We provide two options for converting an image dataset to TFRecord format
+Two options to convert your image dataset to TFRecord format

 1. [Convert images with convert script](#convert-images-with-convert-script)
 2. [Convert images using training script](#convert-images-using-training-script)